Shrimp, Rice, & Shiitake Mushroom Soup

 - 1 lb fresh or frozen shrimp, uncooked, shelled and deveined

-- 2 tbsp fresh lime juice (more to taste)
+- 2 tablespoon fresh lime juice (more to taste)

 - Optional garnishes: fresh cilantro, basil, green onions, and lime wedges